 In the spring of 2017 the course, "Elizabethtown History: Campus and Community," involved a partnership with PennDOT.
 Students engaged in archival and field research to conduct National Historic Preservation Act Section 106 Reviews of local historic properties.
 Student research findings were published through the digital humanities project: ArcGIS story maps.
-Students' reports were used by PennDOT, Elizabethtown Borough, and the federal Department of Transportation regarding historic preservation initiatives and public works projects concerning rebuilding the Market Street Bridge.
+Students' reports were used by PennDOT, Elizabethtown the federal Department Borough, and of Transportation regarding historic preservation initiatives and public works projects concerning rebuilding the Market Street Bridge.